All Saints Catholic Church (Stuart, Iowa): Historic Church

-Destructive Fire and the Aftermath
+Fire and aftermath

-On August 22, 1995 Charles Willard of Des Moines drove to Stuart and poured gasoline in various places in the church and set it on fire.
+On August 22, 1995, Charles Willard of Des Moines drove to Stuart and poured gasoline in various places in the church and set it on fire.
 Fire departments from 20 area communities in a 50 mi radius of Stuart fought the fire.
 While the exterior walls remained standing the rest of the building lay in ruins.
 A small chapel in the back suffered minor damage.
 Willard had mailed letters to two bishops and a Des Moines television station before he set the fire taking responsibility based on his hatred of the Catholic Church.
 He even held a news conference before his arrest.
 He was convicted of arson and a hate crime.

 The parish, under the leadership of the Rev. Dan Clarke, and the diocese decided that to rebuild the church would be too expensive.
 Instead they decided to build a new facility on 95 acre of land purchased from the Bill and Marlene Wilson family for $475,000.
 The new church, designed by the RDG Planning & Design of Omaha, has seating for 400 people and a parking lot for 175 cars.
 The cost for the new church was $2.5 million.
 Bishop Joseph Charron, C.Pp.S. laid the cornerstone for the new church on August 31, 1997.